 This post may be sponsored or contain affiliate links, but all opinions are my own.
 I may earn money if purchases are made through links (at no additional cost to you) which helps support this site and keep the content free.

-I really enjoy meatloaf, but I don’t make it that often.
+I really enjoy a good low carb meatloaf, but I don’t make it that often.
 I’m not sure why because it’s a quick dish to prepare, but it does require a bit of cooking time.

 To spice things up a bit, I made a low carb buffalo chicken meatloaf this past weekend.
 I’ve been really sick with a nasty upper respiratory infection for about a week and a half now.